How old is Mary Kings Close

 To understand why Mary Kings Close was built over we need to understand a little of Old Edinburgh, the city of Edinburgh was on a much steeper slant than it is today.
-The King’s castle was located at the top, aristocroty located near the castle and as you got lower and lower so did your status (and altitude!).
-During the modernisation, things were levelled out somewhat and as such, the close was simply built atop of.
+The King’s castle was located at the top, aristocracy located near the castle and as you got lower and lower so did your status (and altitude!).
+During the modernisation, things were leveled out somewhat and as such, the close was simply built atop of.
 Mary Kings Close formed the foundation of The Royal Exchange, built in the 18th century.
 Partially demolished and buried, yet largely untouched as it was closed to the public for many years.

 How did Mary King’s close get its name